 Migration to Dubai and Global Influence

 Apart from literature and journalism, Tariq Faizi played an active role in film criticism and media analysis.
-He attended screenings and special events and helped analyze the impact of films on society.
-Two significant films associated with his work include: "Journey of Thousand Miles PeaceKeepers", directed by Sharmeen Obaid-Chinoy and produced by Irfan Izhar, which won the Best Humanitarian Award at the River Run Festival and was screened at the United Nations.
-"Dhoka", directed by Pooja Bhatt, explored terrorism and its causes.
-The film faced censorship and controversy, making Faizi a vocal advocate for its themes.
+He attended screenings and special events, contributing to discussions on the societal impact of cinema.
+Two significant films associated with his work include Journey of a Thousand Miles: Peacekeepers, directed by Sharmeen Obaid-Chinoy and produced by Irfan Izhar, which won the Best Humanitarian Award at the RiverRun International Film Festival and was screened at the United Nations; and Dhoka, directed by Pooja Bhatt, which explored the causes of terrorism.
+The latter faced censorship and controversy, prompting Faizi to become a vocal advocate for the film’s themes.

 Role in Film and Media Analysis